 Many actions that could help alleviate the Covid-19 pandemic require us to change our behavior on a personal level, such as staying home from work and wearing a mask in public places.
 Others, such as making coronavirus-related research more widely available, require more organizational and systemic change.
 But humans often resist change; we are negotiating change … Read More

 Strictly limited to 60 participants who have completed a prior course in negotiation, this first-of-its-kind program offers unprecedented access to experts from Harvard Law School, Harvard Business School, and the Massachusetts Institute of Technology—all of whom are committed to delivering a transformational learning experience.
 By working closely with them, you will: … Read More

 Pre-registration encouraged, … Read More

+Adapted from “The Crucial First Five Minutes,” first published in the Negotiation newsletter, October 2007.
 Your designated meeting place can have a critical impact on talks.
 When you don’t have a choice about where to meet, be aware that situational factors may color your judgment.
 For instance, the visual cues of a car lot—flashy banners, cheerful … Read More